JacquelineCasey/My_CPP_Utils/README.md

 `make test` will compile and run all the tests in the `tests/` directory.
 If a test returns something other than 0, the test command will fail.

+`make clean` removes the `build/` directory and all its contents.
+All artefacts produced by the Makefile are somewhere in the `build/` directory.

 ## Usage